aridjayarecipes/cutesrecipes.web.app/content/post/1891-step-by-step-guide-to-prepare-quick-smoked-salmon-with-ikura-and-yoghurt.md

 1. Now slice the salmon, start with deskinning the filet afterwards you can cut of the belly (reserve for tartare)
 1. Now that you have a clean salmon filet you can cut thin slices approx. 70 mm thick or a combined weight of 125 grams
 1. Return to the yoghurt en look if it has stiffened up if so you can continue otherwise you need to wait a short while
-1. Start by whisking the za&#39;atar and the olive oil through the yoghurt
+1. Start by whisking the za'atar and the olive oil through the yoghurt
 1. Finish with salt and lime zeste to taste
 1. When Al is done you can start plating up